To Shanshu in L.A.

-"To Shanshu in L.A." is episode 22 of season 1 of the television show Angel.
+"To Shanshu in L.A." is the 22nd episode of the first season of the American television series Angel.
 Written and directed by David Greenwalt, it was the Season One finale, and originally broadcast on May 23, 2000 on the WB network.
 In this episode, Wolfram & Hart lawyers send a demon named Vocah to reclaim the mystical scroll Angel stole from them, which is needed to raise the Beast.
 Angel eventually takes back the scroll (by severing Lindsey's hand) but fails to prevent the ritual in time.
 Meanwhile, Wesley translates the Shanshu Prophecy, and discovers that it means Angel will become human, after he fulfills his destiny.
 At the end of the episode it is revealed that the Beast is in fact Darla, Angel's sire.

 Plot

 Wesley continues to try to decipher the text of The Prophecies of Aberjian (part of which is the Shanshu Prophecy).
 When he deciphers the crucial word "shanshu" as "death", he surmises that means Angel will die.
 The lawyers at Wolfram & Hart call forth a warrior of the underworld named Vocah to perform a Raising.
 Vocah learns that the scroll containing the prophecy is in Angel's possession and sets off to retrieve it.
 Cordelia has a vision that sends Angel on his way to help a homeless woman fighting a slime demon.
 Kate arrives on the scene after Angel has defeated it, and declares she is determined to rid the city of vampires.

 The next morning, Wesley and Cordelia discuss Angel's ability to change and grow, and Cordelia decides he needs a hobby.
 Vocah, after killing the Oracles of The Powers That Be, follows Cordelia, and inundates her with hundreds upon hundreds of visions; she collapses to the ground in agony.
 Angel reads up on the scrolls while the cloaked figure makes his way into the apartment.
 Angel locks the scroll away, and then leaves after getting a call about Cordelia.
 At the hospital, Cordelia is suffering, and the doctors are unable to save her.
 Angel is horrified by what is happening to his friend.
 Wesley returns to the apartment just in time to see a bomb was left in place of the scroll.
 Angel approaches the office building just as it explodes into a fiery blaze.
 Angel searches through the wreckage and finds that Wesley is still alive but badly hurt.
 Kate confronts Angel, but with his friends in serious condition, he refuses to take any of her hostile attitude toward him and goes with Wesley to the hospital.